ProzorroUKR/openprocurement.api/docs/source/tendering/cfaua/tutorial.rst

 There is a possibility to set custom agreement signature date.
 If the date is not set it will be generated on agreement registration.

-.. include:: tutorial/tender-agreement-sign-date.http
+.. http:example:: tutorial/tender-agreement-sign-date.http
    :code:

 Agreement registration
 ----------------------

-.. include:: tutorial/tender-agreement-sign.http
+.. http:example:: tutorial/tender-agreement-sign.http
    :code:

 Cancelling tender